Interesting, useful, mostly digital resources for thinking about food & foodways.

 Gernot Katzer’s Spice Pages.
 Wonderful database on over 100 spices, including their names in multiple languages, scientific names, place they were originally cultivated, what their various uses are, and more.

 Afroculinaria.
-Michael W. Twitty’s brilliant research and commentary on African and African diaspora foodways (with Jewish and queer politics mixed in for good measure).
+Michael W. Twitty’s brilliant research and commentary on African and African diaspora foodways (with Jewish culture and queer politics mixed in for good measure).

 The Rhythm of Food.
 Visualizing how we search for food online.
 Using Google to track new forms of seasonality, complete with stunning visuals.